 Check out this 30 second video clip to understand why this is important.

-We try to limit things in our trailer to only the things we NEED inside our trailer.
+We try to limit things in our trailer to only the things we really need inside our trailer.
 We put everything we can into our truck to assure we don't come close to exceeding the capacity of our trailer's axle or tires.
 Of the things we do put in the trailer, we try to keep the heavier things as close to the center (above the axle) as possible.
 This works well for us and generally gets us in the 10%-15% tongue weight range.
 You will have to figure out what works best for your setup.

 Hitching up your trailer